Everything you never wanted to know about Win32 environment blocks

 However, CreateProcess partially enforces this silly, unnecessary special case!
 If an environment block begins with a null terminator, the next character must be in a mapped memory region because it will read this character.
 If it’s not mapped, the result is a memory access violation.
 Its actual value doesn’t matter, and CreateProcess will treat it as though it was another null terminator.
 Surely someone at Microsoft would have noticed by now that this behavior makes no sense, but I guess it’s kept for backwards compatibility?

 The CreateProcess documentation says that “the system uses a sorted environment” but this made no difference in my tests.
 The word “must” appears in this sentence, but it’s unclear if it applies to sorting, or even outside the special case being discussed.
 GetEnvironmentVariable works fine on an unsorted environment block.
 SetEnvironmentVariable maintains sorting, but given an unsorted block it goes somewhere in the middle, probably wherever a bisection happens to land.
-Perhaps look-ups in sorted blocks are faster, but environment blocks are so small — a maximum of 32K characters — that, in practice, it really does not matter.
+Perhaps look-ups in sorted blocks are faster, but environment blocks are so small — a maximum of 32K characters (Update: only true for ANSI) — that, in practice, it really does not matter.

 Suppose you’re meticulous and want to sort your environment block before spawning a process.
 How do you go about it?
 There’s the rub: The official documentation is incomplete!
 The Changing Environment Variables page says: